 Author: Ron Graham

 A study of the book of Acts ( lessons).
 We look at the places mentioned in Acts, taking them in alphabetical order.
 Each place is located on a map and then we note the people and events associated with that place.
 Quizzes are included.
 We also study the whole book verse by verse.
+Touch any title next to an arrow in the list below.

 The Spread of Christianity —Introduction to the Acts Facts series: The Spread of Christianity and the six parts of the book of Acts.